SDOS-2025/LLMediCare/README.md

-a# LLMediCare: AI-Powered Healthcare Assistant
+# LLMediCare: AI-Powered Healthcare Assistant

 LLMediCare is a comprehensive AI-powered healthcare management platform designed to empower both patients and healthcare professionals with advanced tools for seamless interactions.
 The platform integrates AI/ML models and NLP capabilities to provide intelligent healthcare recommendations, symptom checking, and efficient patient management.